What should be the first class in Linux 101? Sit for the LPI exams if you want to go a route of least costs. Enroll

 The bottom line: Windows and Unix administrators will have to adapt to succeed, given the nature of today's technology.
 What Linux technologies should they study first?

-Windows server administrators are well advised to study the following Linux technologies: Samba, a network file system
+Windows server administrators are well advised to study the following Linux technologies: Samba, a network file system protocol that allows Windows clients to access storage on a Linux server; and LVM, the Linux Logical Volume Manager, is useful for managing disk devices.
+What Linux-friendly software packages should Windows pros study?

 There are a variety of free and commercial versions of the standard software packages required by most server operating systems: